 And this got me thinking …

-For some reason, most of the labradors I have seen have smiled.
+For some reason, most of the labradors I know are inclined to smile.
 It may be something unique to the breed, which has a highly affable reputation.
 It may also have to do with the nature of the species, known as “man’s best friend”.
-It’s their capacity for joy that impresses me most.

 So, I started to think about their neurobiology, and the gift they have which may be the reason for this joyful disposition.